Regenerative Farming: The new buzz words of farming?

 Personally, I believe that any trend that focuses on soil health and spreads the word about its importance is a good thing.
 If consumers place a greater importance on soil health, the government and farmers will have no choice but to eventually follow suit although this will only happen if the population as a whole start to understand and really prioritise soil health.

-My concern is that the term ‘regenerative farming’ is not governed in any way.
-This is not necessarily a bad thing as governance does tend to come at a cost, however a lack of governance could potentially lead to ‘greenwashing’ whereby companies start to use the term in their marketing in a way which can mislead customers into thinking the products they buy have been produced in a certain way or to a certain standard.
-We have seen this a lot when companies talk about their eco or sustainability credentials and consumers have to be extra careful about reading into the headline.
-A simple google search already produces a multitude of answers as to what ‘regenerative’ farming actually is and I fear that it could become a throw away term far too soon rather than be a thought provoker that has the potential to really catch on and help to transform the farming industry.
+It does concern me that the term ‘regenerative farming’ is not governed in any way.
+This is not necessarily a bad thing as governance does tend to come at a cost, however a lack of governance could lead to ‘greenwashing’.
+Greenwashing is where companies use the term in their marketing in a way which can mislead customers.
+Greenwashing has the potential to lead customers into thinking that products have been produced in a certain way or to a certain standard.
+We have see this a lot when companies talk about their eco or sustainability credentials.
+Consumers have to be extra careful about reading into the headline.

 What are your thoughts on regenerative farming?
 Do you believe the hype?